Rabia3006/COM725/README.md

-# Diabetes Dataset Analysis with Random Forest and SMOTE
+# Diabetes Dataset Analysis with Random Forest with and without SMOTE

 ## Overview